patlee12/user-management/README.md

 ## User Management

 This Nest.js application provides a scalable and secure backend solution for user management and authentication.
-It includes essential features such as user login, Admin Panel (Admin.js) account creation requests, email verification, password recovery, JWT-based authentication, multi-factor authentication (MFA), and role-based authorization.
-The application also supports user profile management and integrates with Nginx (as a reverse proxy) and Avahi (for mDNS-based service discovery) to enable seamless operation in local area network setups.
+It includes essential features such as user login, Admin Panel (Admin.js), account creation requests, email verification, password recovery, JWT-based authentication, multi-factor authentication (MFA), and role-based authorization.
+The application also integrates with Nginx (as a reverse proxy) and Avahi (for mDNS-based service discovery) to enable seamless operation in local area network setups.

 Designed as a boilerplate for monolithic projects, this application follows a modular and opinionated structure, allowing for an easy pivot to a microservices architecture when needed—thanks to the flexibility and scalability of the Nest.js framework.